kwakwaversal/vagrant-aws-example/README.md

 # vagrant-aws-example
-Example configuration to fire up an AWS EC2 instance.
+Example configuration to deploy an AWS EC2 instance using Vagrant.

 # Summary
-To familiarise myself again with [Vagrant](https://www.vagrantup.com/) and [Amazon Web Services](https://aws.amazon.com/) I wanted to write an `Vagrantfile` to automatically build a basic EC2 instance.
+To refamiliarise myself with [Vagrant](https://www.vagrantup.com/) and [Amazon Web Services](https://aws.amazon.com/) I wanted to write a `Vagrantfile` to automatically build a basic EC2 instance.
 References that I used to complete this task exist at the foot of this README.

 N.B., My development machine is a Windows 10 laptop, so some instructions will be specific to that OS.